Made (band)

 Made (stylized as MAdE) was a lo-fi pop band from Toronto, Ontario, Canada, active during the 1990s.
 Its members were Jason Taylor (lead vocals and guitar), Simon Bedford-James (guitar), Alison McLean (drums), and three different successive bass guitarists: John Bowker, later replaced by Scott Fairbrother, who was in turn replaced by Frank Guidoccio.

 History

 Made began performing at clubs in Toronto in 1994, and recorded two independent albums: Rumball and Big Brother.
 The first of these was released in late 1993 and cost about $300 to record.
 In 1995, they landed a deal with MCA Records.
 This resulted in MCA releasing their third album and major-label debut, Bedazzler, on January 28, 1997 in Canada.
 The album was re-released on January 29, 1997 on Universal Music Canada, and on May 20, 1997 on MCA in the United States.
 Writing for the Sun-Sentinel, Toni Birghenthal described the album as "fabulously put together and simply presented."

+Made went to Chicago to record with Keith Cleverley but after several months of recording ,Universal declined to release the finished product "Television Heart" which Made eventually put out as a very limited release indy lp.

+The band embarked on more touring and live gigging after the original guitarist left the band to be replace by Justin McWilliams. the band broke up in 2000.